Samsung Galaxy Watch Ultra vs Garmin epix Pro (Gen 2) Sapphire Edition (47mm)

 Which one is better?

-The Samsung Galaxy Watch Ultra is the better buy for most people - its 100-hour battery life crushes the Garmin epix Pro (Gen 2) Sapphire Edition's 16-day battery.
-That said, grab the Garmin if you want a lighter watch with a built-in flashlight for night training - it's lighter.
+The Samsung Galaxy Watch Ultra is the better buy for most people - its 100-hour battery crushes the Garmin epix Pro (Gen 2) Sapphire Edition's 16 days.
+That said, grab the Garmin if you prefer a lighter watch at 2.47 oz for daily wear or night training.

 Who should buy each?

-Choose the Garmin epix Pro (Gen 2) Sapphire Edition (47mm) if: you prefer a similar-weight build for comfort, need a built-in flashlight for night workouts, or want to save money without compromising on quality.
-(2.47 oz weight)
+Choose the Garmin epix Pro (Gen 2) Sapphire Edition (47mm) if: you prefer a design at 2.47 oz, you want a built-in LED flashlight for night workouts, or you frequently use advanced outdoor features.

 Conclusion